NL33/electron-git/zdownloads-in-app.md

 $ npm install active-win
     --April 27, 2021.
 REMOVED April 27, 2021 (not the functionality I wanted)

+$ npm install axios --save
+    --May 1, 2021
+    to allow rest api calls

 # Prior to rollback on April 15, 2021